 - electronic control modules;

 - · printed circuit board assemblies;

 - · electric motors, electric actuators and electrical clutches;

-- · switches and solenoids;
+- switches and solenoids;

-- · metallic inserts and metal fasteners and terminals;
+- metallic inserts and metal fasteners and terminals;

-- · coatings on metal parts; and
+- coatings on metal parts; and

 - · raw metal steel strip with tin coating.

-As a result, during calendar year 2013 the Company began performing due diligence measures on the source, chain of custody and country of origin of the Conflict Minerals contained in the Products it manufactures or contracts to have manufactured and continued performing those due diligence measures during calendar years 2014, 2015, 2016, and 2017.
+As a result, during calendar year 2013 the Company began performing due diligence measures on the source, chain of custody and country of origin of the Conflict Minerals contained in the Products it manufactures or contracts to have manufactured and continued performing those due diligence measures through calendar year 2018.
 These due diligence measures were developed in conjunction with the OECD Due Diligence Guide for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas: Third Edition and the related supplements for gold and for tin, tantalum and tungsten (the "OECD Due Diligence Guide"), specifically as it relates to our position in the conflict minerals supply chain as a "downstream" purchaser.